Thursday, May 30, 2024

 5. Property Valuation: SP/SF is a standard metric real estate professionals use for appraisals and property valuation purposes.
 It allows for a standardized approach to assessing property values.

 However, it's important to note that while SP/SF offers several advantages, it should not be the sole metric for analyzing the local housing market.
 Raw sale prices may still be relevant, especially when considering other factors such as location, amenities, market conditions, and property features.
-Both metrics provide valuable insights, and a comprehensive analysis should consider a combination of normalized and raw prices to understand the local housing market.
+Both metrics provide valuable insights, and a comprehensive analysis should consider both normalized and raw prices to understand the local housing market.

 Discrete Quantitative Variable